NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/FAL Implementation/README.md

 - NI-DCPower (e.g. PXIe-4141).
 - Keysight 34401A or compatible DMM.
   - By default, the pin map included with this example uses the instrument name `VISA-DMM`.
-If this doesn't match your instrument name in NI Max, update alias of Keysight 34401A DMM to `VISA-DMM`in NI Max.
+Please update the alias of Keysight 34401A DMM to `VISA-DMM`in NI MAX.

 ## FAL Class Hierarchy